-The castle of Brunico, an episcopal castle in the heart of the Val Pusteria hosts the MMM Ripa
+The castle of Brunico, an episcopal fortress in the heart of the Val Pusteria, houses the MMM Ripa

 Image gallery: Brunico Castle

-The castle of Brunico overlooks the eponymous city and the Rienza from a hill.
-The bishop of Bressanone, Bruno von Kirchberg, built this castle in the 13th century to protect his territories in the Val Pusteria, laying the foundations for the city of Brunico.
+The castle of Brunico stands in a basin at the foot of a hill slightly above the city at the Rienza stream.
+The then bishop of Bressanone Bruno von Kirchberg built the castle in the 13th century to protect his territories in the Val Pusteria, laying the foundation for the city of Brunico.

-Inside the fortress you can recognise the coats of arms of the bishops who used to live in this castle, including Albert von Enna (1323-1326), Ulrich Putsch (1427-1437), Andrea d'Austria (1591-1600) and the bishops of Spaur and Welsperg.
-Everyone of them expanded or restored a part of the castle.
-Unfortunately, most of the frescoes in the halls and rooms of the monument are not visible anymore.
+In the castle visitors can admire the coats of arms of all the bishops who lived here over the centuries, including Albert von Enna (1323-1326), Ulrich Putsch (1427-1437), Andrea d'Austria (1591-1600) and the bishops of Spaur and Welsperg.
+Every bishop carried out restoration or enlargement works.
+Unfortunately, most of the frescoes in the halls and rooms of the monument are not well-preserved.

-Since July 2011 the castle of Brunico hosts the Ripa, the fifth museum of the MMM Messner Mountain Museums.
-This interactive museum was dedicated to mountain peoples like Sherpas, Indios, Tibetans, Mongols and Hunzas.
+The MMM Ripa, the fith museum of Messner's MMMs (Messner Mountain Museums), was inaugurated in July 2011.
+This interactive museum was dedicated to the Sherpas, Indios, Tibetans, Mongols and Hunzas.

 Contact info